billthefighter/django_llm/README.md

 Django LLM is a Django application that provides seamless integration between Django projects and LLM (Large Language Model) applications.
 It offers robust storage, tracking, and management of LLM interactions within your Django application.

+Built on top of [LLM Orchestrator](https://github.com/billthefighter/llm_orchestrator), a powerful system for managing large-scale LLM tasks through decomposition and parallel processing.

 ## Features

 - 🔄 **Chain Execution Tracking**: Track and monitor all LLM chain executions in your Django database